There is so much buzz about being healthy.

 Everywhere I turn there is talk about a new protein powder, 10-minute fat-burning exercise, or Dr. Oz health tip.

 Kraft dinner and canned ham have simply lost their coolness.

-Since the majority of these skincare products are far from natural.
+Because the majority of skincare products are far from natural.

-If the skin is the largest organ of the body and we know it absorbs everything slathered on it, why do we continue to purchase skincare products that are toxic, harmful, and simply bad for us?
+If the skin is the largest organ of the body and we know it absorbs everything slathered on it, why do we continue to purchase skincare products that are toxic?

 Now more than ever, we need to read our labels carefully and recognize that what we put onto our body is just as important as what we put into it.

 Time to Toss These 5 Toxic Beauty Ingredients

 Since parabens keep products on the shelf longer, they are great for the manufacturer.
 But, they are not great for you.